zheminzhou/PEPPAN/docs/source/usage/outputs.rst

-Outputs
-**********
-Outputs for PEPPA
+Output for PEPPA
 ========================
-There are two final outputs for PEPPA:
+There are two final output files for PEPPA:

 1. <prefix>.PEPPA.gff

 This file includes all pan-genes predicted by PEPPA in GFF3 format.
-Intact CDSs are assigned as "CDS", disrupted genes (potential pseudogenes) are assigned as "pseudogene" and suspicious annotations that are removed are described as "misc_feature" entries.
+Intact CDSs are labeled as "CDS", disrupted genes (potential pseudogenes) are labeled as "pseudogene" and suspicious annotations ignored in the pipeline are labeled as "misc_feature" entries.

-* If any of the predicted CDSs and psueogenes overlaps with old gene predictions in the original GFF files, the old gene is described in an attribute named "old_locus_tag" of the entry.
+* If any of the predicted CDSs and pseudogenes overlap with original gene predictions in the input GFF files, the original gene is labeled "old_locus_tag" of the entry.

-* Each gene and pseudogene is assigned into one of the orthologous groups.
-This orthologous group is described in "inference" field in a format of:
+* Each gene and pseudogene is assigned to one of the orthologous groups.
+This orthologous group is described in the "inference" field in the following format:

 ::